What are Marine Le Pen's policies?Comments

 Donald Trump’s election to the White House set a wild American cat among a flock of flapping European pigeons.

 Horrified EU leaders gritted their teeth as they tempered messages of congratulation with reminders about “values”.
 Rifts were exposed amid attempts to find a common response.
-There are fears that Trump’s triumph can only sharpen populist claws in Europe.
+There have been fears that Trump’s triumph can only sharpen populist claws in Europe.

 In contrast to the cautious political mainstream, anti-establishment figures pounced on the US result with glee.